InfosecForActivistsTeam/infosec-activists/content/index.en.md

 If your Android device was shipped with [Android 6 or lower](https://www.computerworld.com/article/2995437/google-makes-full-disk-encryption-and-secure-boot-mandatory-for-some-android-60-devices.html), you may not be able to use this feature.

+## AirDrop
+Despite Apple’s focus on privacy, there are still points of vulnerability with their software.
+One of these involves the [AirDrop](https://support.apple.com/en-us/HT204144) feature.
+When AirDrop is enabled, your phone could leak personally identifiable information (PII) such as your phone number and email address to [nearby devices](https://arstechnica.com/gadgets/2021/04/apples-airdrop-leaks-users-pii-and-theres-not-much-they-can-do-about-it/).

+We recommend keeping AirDrop disabled at all times when near or at an action, and in everyday life unless you are actively sharing files with someone.

 ## Phone Backups
 Keeping backups of your important data is always a good idea, but the built-in cloud backups of iOS and Android pose a problem for activists.
 Backups made with iCloud are encrypted in such a way that